 We also begin to release blood clotting hormones in preparation for bleeding.

-So is our body doing the wrong thing?
+So is our body doing the wrong thing when we have high cholesterol or blood pressure?
 No – it has learned that this is how to survive danger or hardship.

 SO, why does your body interpret your life today as dangerous?